-In one week, we can choose to invest in health care for our families, and education for our kids, and renewable energy for our future.
+In five days, we can choose to invest in health care for our families, and education for our kids, and renewable energy for our future.

-In one week, we can choose hope over fear, unity over division, the promise of change over the power of the status quo.
+In five days, we can choose hope over fear, unity over division, the promise of change over the power of the status quo.

-In one week, we can come together as one nation, and one people, and once more choose our better history.
+In five days, we can come together as one nation, and one people, and once more choose our better history.

 That's what's at stake.
-That's what we're fighting for.
-And if in this last week, you will knock on some doors for me, and make some calls for me, and talk to your neighbors, and convince your friends; if you will stand with me, and fight with me, and give me your vote, then I promise you this - we will not just win Ohio, we will not just win this election, but together, we will change this country and we will change the world.
+That's what we're fighting for - for the small business owner in Denver to keep his doors open; for the hardworking couple in Cincinnati to retire in comfort; for the young student in Sarasota to afford her tuition; for men and women in every city and town across this nation to achieve the American Dream.
+And if in this last week, you will knock on some doors for me, and make some calls for me, and go to barackobama.com and find out where to vote - and remember, you can vote early here in Florida.
+If you will stand with me, and fight by my side, and cast your ballot for me, then I promise you this - we will not just win Florida, we will not just win this election, but together, we will change this country and we will change the world.
 Thank you, God bless you, and may God bless America.